WordPiece Tokenization: BERT's Subword Algorithm Explained

 Key Parameters

-vocab_size: The target vocabulary size after training.
-BERT uses 30,522 tokens.
-Larger vocabularies reduce sequence lengths but increase model parameters.
+• vocab_size: The target vocabulary size after training.
+This controls the trade-off between token granularity and model complexity.
+BERT uses 30,522 tokens; GPT-2 uses 50,257.
+Larger vocabularies mean more words are represented as single tokens (reducing sequence lengths), but increase embedding table size.
 For English-only models, 30,000-50,000 works well.
-Multilingual models often use 100,000+ tokens.
+Multilingual models typically use 100,000+ tokens to cover multiple scripts.

-min_frequency: Minimum occurrence count for a token to be considered for merging.
-Higher values (5-10) create cleaner vocabularies but may miss useful rare patterns.
-Lower values (1-2) capture more patterns but may include noise.
+• min_frequency: Minimum occurrence count for a character pair to be considered for merging during training.
+Setting this to 2-5 filters out rare patterns that might represent noise.
+Higher values (5-10) create cleaner vocabularies but may miss useful domain-specific patterns.
+Lower values (1-2) capture more subword patterns at the risk of overfitting to training corpus idiosyncrasies.

-special_tokens: Reserved tokens like [CLS], [SEP], [PAD], [MASK], [UNK].
-These are added before training and excluded from the merge process.
-Design these based on your model's needs.
+• special_tokens: Reserved tokens with specific roles in the model.
+Common choices include [CLS] (classification), [SEP] (separator), [PAD] (padding), [MASK] (masked language modeling), and [UNK] (unknown).
+These are added to the vocabulary before training and excluded from the merge process.
+Design these based on your model's downstream tasks.

 Limitations and Impact